3 experts on how to raise anti-racist kids

 Despite your best efforts, you might find that the heroes of your child’s storybooks are still predominantly white.
 Berry says that this too can be a conversation starter, even with small kids.
 “You can say that, historically, people of the white category perceived themselves to be the ideal human, and projected those ideas into laws, policies, textbooks, and stories,” she says.
 “But it’s our job to know better.”

 Tatum, who is Black, says it is possible to talk to even young children about issues like slavery and police violence, if it comes up and they ask questions about it.
-The key is to do so in a way that is truthful, but still makes theme feel safe and empowered.
+The key is to do so in a way that is truthful, but still makes them feel safe and empowered.
 In her own case, she had to discuss slavery with her 4-year-old son in a grocery store when he asked about why his people didn’t just stay in Africa.
 “I couldn’t give him an honest answer without talking about slavery,” she says.
 “So I told him about how people brought Africans to the United States to work on farms, but did not pay them, and this was very unfair.
 And I wanted to highlight that they weren’t victims, so I talked about how both Black and white people fought hard to make things right.”

 Here again, books can be very helpful.
 Books like Something Happened in Our Town, which came out in 2018 and was written by three psychologists, addresses a police killing in a way that is gentle.
 A story called Henry’s Freedom Box tells the true story about a child who fought his way to freedom by taking the Underground Railroad.
 Both are appropriate for children as young as four.
 “Books are a great resource because they allow kids to process big ideas slowly, bit by bit, every time you read it,” says Ramón Stephens, co-founder of The Conscious Kid.
 “But over time, it gives them the framework to ask more difficult questions.”